 Investors, with the exception of C corporations, can potentially exclude from tax 100% of the gain realized from the sale of qualified small-business stock (QSBS) depending on the date acquired and whether it was held more than five years.
-The gain eligible for exclusion is limited to the greater of \$10 million, or 10 times the taxpayer's basis in the stock.
-Numerous requirements specific to the stock held must be met to achieve this exclusion.
+The gain that can be excluded is limited to \$10 million or 10 times the taxpayer's basis in the stock, whichever is greater.
+To be excluded, numerous requirements specific to the stock held must be met.
 It's important to keep good records related to the acquisition of QSBS due to the complexities of qualifying for any gain exclusion under Section 1202.